 The endowment plays a vital role in providing financial support and stability in order to further the Symphony's mission.
 It ensures the MSO's future by preserving and enhancing the real, inflation-adjusted value of the endowment's corpus through prudent investments and strong oversight.
 As a result, the endowment provides a steady, stable and predictable stream of earnings to allow planning for the Symphony's programs.

 HOW MUCH IS THE ENDOWMENT WORTH AND WHERE IS IT INVESTED?

-The Madison Symphony Orchestra Endowment has more than $14 million in total assets.
-Currently about half of these funds are invested with the Madison Community Foundation as the Symphony's share of the Great Performance Fund.
-The balance is invested by money managers selected by the Madison Symphony Orchestra Foundation Board of Directors.
+The Madison Symphony Orchestra Endowment has more than $16 million in total assets.
+Currently about 2/3 of these funds are invested by money managers selected by the Madison Symphony Orchestra Foundation Board of Directors.
+The balance is invested with the Madison Community Foundation, primarily as the Symphony’s share of the Great Performance Fund.

-Douglas Reuhl is President, Charles Steinhauer is Vice President, Richard Mackie is Secretary-Treasurer and the other board members are Elliott Abramson, Robert Birkhauser, John Bolz, Marian Bolz, John Frautschi, Fred Mohs, Nicholas Mischler and Jeffrey Ticknor.
+Douglas Reuhl is President, Charles Steinhauer is Vice President, Richard Mackie is Secretary-Treasurer and the other board members are Elliott Abramson, Robert Birkhauser, John Bolz, Marian Bolz, John Frautschi, Fred Mohs, Nicholas Mischler, Jeffrey Ticknor and John WIley.
 See Board members' bios here

 WHAT IS THE BOARD'S RESPONSIBILITY?